mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/admin-guide.md

 Uninstalling via UPM automatically removes all plugin modules from your JIRA.

-The wireframes project created with the plugin will NOT be deleted, they’ll just stay where they are as attachments to issues, but you will not be able to view or edit it.
+The wireframes project created with the plugin will **NOT** be deleted.
+They will just stay where they are as attachments to issues, but you will not be able to view or edit it.

 * * *